Giant Ramshorn Snail Care Guide: Everything You Need to Know

 Breeding

-Each egg mass can contain a variable number of individual eggs.
-The number of eggs in a single mass can range from a few dozen to several hundred, depending on factors such as the size and reproductive capacity of the adult snails.
+The number of eggs within a single mass can vary widely, ranging from a few dozen to several hundred.
+This variability depends on factors such as the size and reproductive capacity of the adult snails.
+The ability to lay large quantities of eggs is a significant factor in their population growth and resilience in various environments.

 Feeding